rzig/weaklang/README.md

 p -mat; # prints [-1, -1] sa [2];
 p -(3 + 2); # prints -5
 ```
-As discussed previously, Weak also supports the `s` operator which returns a 1D array containing the length of each dimension of an array, for example:
+As discussed previously, Weak also supports the `s` operator which returns a 1D array containing the length of each dimension of an nd-array, for example:
 ```
 a mat = [2, 2] sa [3, 3];
 p s mat; # prints [3, 3] sa [2];